-As we walked through the international terminal I looked out and caught a glimpse of the Boeing 777 I had arrived on.
-It was literally drowning with teams of technicians and drones, my attention however was drawn to a smaller black and white plane parked beside it, just behind the nose and along the fuselage it read Airbus Hybrid-Electric, it looked like a giant manta ray.
+As we walked through the international terminal, I looked out and caught a glimpse of the Boeing 777 I had arrived on.
+It was literally drowning with teams of technicians and drones.
+My attention, however, was drawn to a smaller black and white plane parked beside it.
+Just behind the nose and along the fuselage it read, Airbus Hybrid-Electric.
+It looked like a giant manta ray.

-“That’s the new Airbus, it just made its maiden flight from Europe, it uses electric propulsion.
+“That’s the new Airbus, it just made its maiden flight from Europe.
+It uses electric propulsion.
 Advances in fuel cells and new revolutionary batteries have been a game changer, thanks to a lot of breakthroughs and incentives,” John stated, while keeping his eyes on me.

 I paused to look at one of the shop front windows while still in the terminal, the designs displayed in the window were highlighted with smart devices incorporated into the very fabric.
 Ads emphasized sharing your feelings and thoughts with the world, another read the culture of individualism is dead.
 So, the trends were social.
 One final glance at the signs on the entrance to the store read Clothing Recycler Inside, another read Bio-Fabricator, fabrics made to order.
 Well, that will work.

-John took me in and had a new outfit made up for me, which I was able to preview on a holographic imager displaying yours truly before I made the purchase.
-I was shocked to see the fabrics were grown from microbial cultures, still they felt and looked fantastic on me.
+John took me in and had a new outfit made up for me, which I was able to preview on a holographic imager, displaying yours truly, before I made the purchase.
+I was shocked to see the fabrics were grown from microbial cultures.
+Still, they felt and looked fantastic on me.
 My old clothes were recycled and I was offered a discount on the new.
 John wouldn’t let me pay, emphasizing that I couldn’t use cash anyhow.
 Using a combination of hand and face input he paid.

-“I really need a coffee,” I implored.
+“I really need a coffee,” I said.

 John laughed, “I think we could both do with one.”